Hackbright-Covid-19-Hackathon/hack-covid-19/README.md

 ## What’s next
 The following features are planned for implementation:
-- Secure messaging within webapp to keep user’s personal phone number and email private
+- Secure messaging within the webapp to keep user’s personal phone number and email private
 - Ratings system for volunteers
 - User verification